|The blue dye problem

 of an unwanted olefin scrap and it will melt a path almost faster than

-s efforts to restore because they are damaged beyond our ability to
+restore because they are damaged beyond our ability to “un-melt”

-“un-melt” them.
-Therefore the light reflects and refracts differently
+them.
+Therefore the light reflects and refracts differently from the

-from the fibers laying in different directions and still looks dirty from
+fibers laying in different directions and still looks dirty from one

-one direction and clean from the other end of the room.
-(There are
+direction and clean from the other end of the room.
+(There are methods

-methods of brightening the olefin and mitigating this "velvet" effect.
+of brightening the olefin and mitigating this "velvet" effect.
+Read the

-Read the Olefin Problems and the Hue Renew™ articles on this
+Olefin Problems and the Hue Renew™ articles on this website.

-website.
 However, olefin does have just ONE advantage over nylon.
+It is

-systems, pool chlorine walk-off and improper chemicals do not
+pool chlorine walk-off and improper chemicals do not usually affect it.

 DuPont 501 from the 1950's were still around thirty years later.
 You

-good even after all those years.
-Test nylon's resistance to friction
+even after all those years.
+Test nylon's resistance to friction and heat

-and heat damage for yourself by briefly holding a cigarette lighter to
+damage for yourself by briefly holding a cigarette lighter to the surface

-the surface of an unwanted scrap of nylon carpet and see how much
+of an unwanted scrap of nylon carpet and see how much more difficult

-more difficult it is to mark it.
-Today’s nylons are even better and if
+it is to mark it.
+Today’s nylons are even better and if cared for they

 color damage takes place.